 Best of spring

-With the early arrival of warm weather, there's time to tiptoe through the tulips.
+When warm weather arrives, it's time to tiptoe through the tulips.

 © Beth Gauper